 Biscoe Wilson Architects were commissioned to design a new house in a rural environment for a Professor of Interior Design and her lawyer partner, that expressed the clients’ emotional, physical and intellectual relationship with the site and enhanced the way they live on the site.
 The Environmentally Sustainable Design (ESD) features natural ventilation from the prevailing … Continue reading Eco House

-Biscoe Wilson Architect’s designed this new house on a north-facing 760m2 block to offer views to the Mt Coot-tha forest, while responding the the subtropical climate and the steep topography (1:3 gradient).
-The elegant lightweight structure, split level section, and linear plan enables all spaces to take advantage of the natural light, cross ventilation and … Continue reading G House
+This new house, designed by Biscoe Wilson Architects, responds to the the subtropical climate, the steep topography (1:3 gradient), and offers views to the Mt Coot-tha forest.
+The elegant lightweight structure, split levels, and linear plan enable all spaces to take advantage of the natural light, cross ventilation and views to the landscape.
+The G … Continue reading G House